stadub/CmdScripts/README.md

 A few cmd scripts that make live easier

 ## InstallBin.cmd ##
-Helper script that fetch all scripts(Mainly Build.cmd) dependences from the internet
+Helper script that fetch all scripts(Mainly Build.cmd) dependencies from the internet
+>InstallBin.cmd

+## CmdEnv.cmd ##
+Helper script install aliases for scripts and insert scripts directory to the Path variable.
 >InstallBin.cmd

 ## SkypeSecondary.bat ##